A robust bootstrap change point test for high-dimensional location parameter: Introduction

-We shall first illustrate below the intuition of constructing a test statistic for separating $H_{0}$ and $H_{1}$.
+An advantage of this model is the flexibility of $\calF$ whose mean parameter can be non-existing.
+Before highlighting the robustness from it, we shall first illustrate below the intuition of constructing a test statistic for separating $H_{0}$ and $H_{1}$.
 For brevity, we denote $G = F_{\theta}$ (i.e., $G(x) = F(x-\theta)$) for a fixed $\theta$, and $Y_{j} = X_{m+j}, j=1,\dots,n-m$.
-With this notation, we have $X_{1},\dots,X_{m}$ are independent and identically distributed (i.i.d.) with distribution $F$ and $Y_{1},\dots,Y_{n-m}$ are i.i.d.\ with distribution $G$ such that the change point detection problem boils down to the two-sample testing problem for the shift parameter $\theta$ with an unknown location $m$.
-Since the change point location $m$ is unknown, we may take all possible ordered pairs in the whole sample $X_{i},i=1,\dots,n$, such that the within-sample noise (i.e., in each $X$ and $Y$ samples) cancels out and the between-sample signal is properly preserved under $H_{1}$.
+With this notation, we have $X_{1},\dots,X_{m}$ that are independent and identically distributed (i.i.d.) with distribution $F$ and $Y_{1},\dots,Y_{n-m}$ that are i.i.d.\ with distribution $G$ such that the change point detection problem boils down to the two-sample testing problem for the shift parameter $\theta$ with an unknown change point location $m$.
+Since $m$ is unknown, we may take all possible ordered pairs in the whole sample $X_{i},i=1,\dots,n$, such that the within-sample noise (i.e., in each $X$ and $Y$ samples, separately) cancels out and the between-sample signal is properly preserved under $H_{1}$.
 Note that our change point hypothesis on the location family $\calF$ is the same as the location-shift model:

-where $\xi_{1},\dots,\xi_{n}$ are i.i.d.\ random vectors in $\R^{p}$ with common distribution $F$.
 Viewing $\theta$ as the mean-shift, a natural choice for detecting the existence of a change point shift is to consider the noise cancellations in the empirical mean differences: